I’ll try not to get too detailed with silly backstory with this one, but I can tell already that it might be tempting. Y’all bear with me.

 I was supposed to go to Athens on Labor Day weekend, but I picked up some extra hours instead.
 I hadn’t decided where I was going to eat, but I was looking forward to a nice, long, relaxing day.
 I put it off two weeks.
 Then we had a daycare crisis.
 They kind of shut down and moved on us.
 So my mother volunteered to watch the baby until we found new arrangements.
 I felt it would be wrong to spend a day playing in Athens while my mother watched the baby, so he needed to come with me.
 Then he started being a real handful, evidently not enjoying the routine change while simultaneously beginning serious teething.
 I figured I could use some help, and my daughter had spent four weeks not getting in any trouble, so she could take a hooky day and help out.

-Around the same time, I renewed my acquaintance with a wonderfully fun barbecue blog called Where’s the Best BBQ?.
-It reminded me that there are still a pile of restaurants in northeast Georgia that I have not tried or revisited in ages, including a few along the I-85 corridor.
+Around the same time, I renewed my acquaintance with a wonderfully fun barbecue blog called Where’s the Best BBQ?. (link down) It reminded me that there are still a pile of restaurants in northeast Georgia that I have not tried or revisited in ages, including a few along the I-85 corridor.
 I decided to take the children up to exit 129 and follow GA-53 through Hoschton, to Winder, and then go along to Athens that way.
 This would bring me past five barbecue places not yet featured on our blog.
 I picked two of them for meals, and I think I picked right.
 We might just go this way and get another two next time!*

 Where’s the Best BBQ? did caution that John’s Barbecue is quite surprising in its lavender decor, but nothing really prepares you for how genteel and dainty the interior of this place is.
 From the outside, it looks like many other grizzled, old-timey side-of-the-road joints.
 Its sign was erected 47 years ago, and has seen many better days.
 It is completely smashed on the Winder side, and its interior lights ripped free when a semi truck took out the wiring.
 Astonishingly, it turns out that crazy accidents involving semis and trailers have happened at least twice on this small plot of land.